Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Geometrical optics

 From Eq.~\ref{eq_flash_geo_optics}, we finally obtain

 a result already derived by \cite{Young1977}.
-The factor $(H/R)$ is the stellar flux that would come from each image without limb curvature, while $(R/r)$ accounts for the focusing of the rays caused by the limb curvature.
+The factor $(H/R_{\rm CF})$ is the stellar flux that would come from each image without limb curvature, while $(R_{\rm CF}/r)$ accounts for the focusing of the rays caused by the limb curvature.

-We note that the factor $R$ disappears from the expression of $\phi(r)$ in Eq.~\ref{eq_flash_geo_optics_iso}: the flash profile depends only on $H$ and $r$, and is independent of the object size.
+We note that the factor $R_{\rm CF}$ disappears from the expression of $\phi(r)$ in Eq.~\ref{eq_flash_geo_optics_iso}: the flash profile only depends on $H$ and $r$, and is independent of the object size and of the wavelength.
 We also note that the flux reaches the full unocculted stellar flux at $r = 2H$, and diverges to infinity at $r=0$ (this result can be retrieved if $\lambda$ approaches zero in Eq.~\ref{eq_CF_Hubbard}).
-We will see that this singularity disappears when diffraction or finite stellar diameter are taken into account.
+This singularity disappears when diffraction or finite stellar diameter are taken into account.